Farber98/english-auction-NFT/README.md

     1. Seller of NFT deploys this contract.

-    2. Auction lasts for 7 days.
+    2. Auction lasts for 60 seconds.

     3. Participants can bid by depositing ETH greater than the current highest bidder.